Menu

 Instead, I lay on my bunk every night before finally falling to sleep and recite the same mantra: “Before you take my life, give me a sign”.
 There’s two ways to reach rock bottom: you can either fall all the way to the bottom, or you can pull the bottom up to you.
 Either way, here in my jail cell, here it is.
 Rock bottom.
 While you may hear the muffled sounds of the streets out there, in here I can only hear doors opening and shutting, keys rattling as the officer walks by, and the chatter falls off in the background.
 This is the sign I’ve asked for.

 I’ve always been the leader of my associates, but they don’t know what to make of what is happening to me.
-And truthfully, neither do I. I’ve gone from running the streets – and I do mean running them- to being in this jail cell, a size of a small bathroom, 24/7.
+And truthfully, neither do I. I’ve gone from running the streets – and I do mean running them- to being in this jail cell, the size of a small bathroom, 24/7.
 For the first time, I realize that I must break my addiction to the streets if I want to have a life of longevity; I know I have to change my life.
 It’s that simple.

 No Comments